gmc-code/PC-Python/docs/turtle/turtle_screen.rst

 .. admonition:: Tasks

-    1. Modify the code above to create the screen title "Turtle Race".
+    1. Modify the code above to set the screen title to "Turtle Race".

     .. dropdown::
             :icon: codescan